Laplacian Representations for Decision-Time Planning: The Laplacian for Long-Horizon Planning

 \section{The Laplacian for Long-Horizon Planning}

-In this section, we motivate the Laplacian representation as an ideal latent space for both a high-level and low-level planner.
-The Laplacian representation naturally lends itself as a latent space for hierarchical planning.
-The representation induces a metric space that encodes the environment's temporal structure and connectivity at multiple time scales.
-Furthermore, Laplacian representations act as a natural basis for a set of clustering methods that are well-suited for subgoal identification~\citep{simsek2005, von2007tutorial}.
+In this section, we motivate the Laplacian representation as an effective latent space for both subgoal generation and trajectory optimization.
+The representation induces a metric space encoding the environment's temporal structure and connectivity at multiple time scales.
+Furthermore, eigenvectors of the graph Laplacian form a natural basis for clustering methods well-suited for subgoal identification~\citep{simsek2005, von2007tutorial}.
 Finally, as discussed in Section~\ref{subsec:LapRep}, recent breakthroughs in learning the Laplacian representation from data~\citep{wulaplacian,wang2021towards,gomezproper} unlock the aforementioned benefits in problems with large state and action spaces. \looseness=-1

-The distance metric induced by the Laplacian representation has a well known connection to \ac{CTD}.\footnote{The resistance distance, $r_d(u,v)=\tfrac{\ctd(u,v)}{\text{vo}(\Graph)}$ \citep{klein}, can equivalently be used.} \ac{CTD} $\ctd(u, v)$ is defined as the expected number of steps to travel from node $u$ to $v$ and back following a random walk \citep{Lovászrandomwalk}.
-The eigenvectors and eigenvalues of the graph Laplacian can be used to calculate the \ac{CTD} directly:
+The distance metric induced by the Laplacian representation has a well known connection to \ac{CTD} of the underlying graph~\citep{klein}.\footnote{The resistance distance, $r_d(u,v)=\tfrac{\ctd(u,v)}{\text{vol}(\Graph)}$ \citep{klein}, can equivalently be used.} \ac{CTD}, denoted as $\ctd(u, v)$, is defined as the expected number of steps to travel from node $u$ to $v$ and back to $u$ following a random walk \citep{Lovászrandomwalk}, and can be computed directly from the eigenvectors and eigenvalues of the graph Laplacian:\looseness=-1

-where $\text{vol}(\Graph)$ is the volume of the graph \citep{xiao2003resistance, wang2023reachability}.
-To take advantage of this relation, the scaled Laplacian representation \footnote{We call this the scaled Laplacian representation, but it has several names throughout the literature, such as reachability-aware Laplacian representation \cite{wang2023reachability}, and commute-embedding \cite{qiu2007clustering}.} $\scaledlap_i(\state) = {\laprep_i(\state)} / {\sqrt{\lambda_i}}$ is used to approximate \ac{CTD} $\ctd(s_u, s_v) \approx \left\|\scaledlap(u) - \scaledlap(v)\right\|^2$.
+where $\text{vol}(\Graph)$ is the volume of the graph \citep{xiao2003resistance}.
+To take advantage of this relation, the scaled Laplacian representation\footnote{We call this the scaled Laplacian representation, but it has several names throughout the literature, such as reachability-aware Laplacian representation \cite{wang2023reachability}, and commute-embedding \cite{qiu2007clustering}.} $\scaledlap_i(\state) = {\laprep_i(\state)} / {\sqrt{\lambda_i}}$ approximates \ac{CTD} as $\ctd(s_u, s_v) \approx \left\|\scaledlap(u) - \scaledlap(v)\right\|^2$.
 For completeness, we provide a derivation of this approximation in Appendix \ref{appendix:CTD}.
-We refer to the scaled Laplacian space induced by ALLO as $\scaledlap$-space.
-Since the \(\scaledlap\)-space is isometric to the reachability information, it acts as an ideal space for low-level planning. \looseness=-1
+We refer to the scaled Laplacian space learned by ALLO as $\scaledlap$-space.
+Since the \(\scaledlap\)-space is isometric to the commute time distance, it serves as an effective latent space for trajectory optimization. \looseness=-1